awsdocs/amazon-eks-user-guide/doc_source/private-clusters.md

 The following requirements must be met to run Amazon EKS in a private cluster without outbound internet access\.
 + A container image must be in or copied to Amazon Elastic Container Registry \(Amazon ECR\) or to a registry inside the VPC to be pulled\.
 For more information, see [Creating local copies of container images](#container-images)\.
 + Endpoint private access is required for nodes to register with the cluster endpoint\.
 Endpoint public access is optional\.
 For more information, see [Amazon EKS cluster endpoint access control](cluster-endpoint.md)\.
 + For Linux and Windows nodes, you must include bootstrap arguments when launching self\-managed nodes\.
 This text bypasses the Amazon EKS introspection and doesn't require access to the Amazon EKS API from within the VPC\.
-Replace *api\-server\-endpoint* and *certificate\-authority* with the values from your Amazon EKS cluster\.
+Replace `api-server-endpoint` and `certificate-authority` with the values from your Amazon EKS cluster\.
   + For Linux nodes:

     ```